JHR1986/johnhenryroche-ms4-youngirishartists/testing.md

     - Confirm that filter box is correctly working for all 8 options, that the art styles and specials buttons at the top of the page link to their respective categories, and that the back to top button is working.

 4. Footer:
-    - Repeat verification steps completed for the Footer on Home, About, Login and Register page.
+    - Repeat verification steps completed for the Footer on Home, About, Login and Register pages.
     - Confirm that the Footer is identical on all html pages.

-5. Review all functionality and responsiveness on my mobile phone and tablet for the Profile Page and confirm that everything on this page is correct.
+5. Review all functionality and responsiveness on my mobile phone and tablet for the Artists Page and confirm that everything on this page is correct.

 #### Artworks Detail Page
 1. Navigation bar: